moustaphastar/bakery-management-app/README.md

 ### OpenAPI and the swagger ui

-- When started in development environment, the application opens the default browser and navigetes to default swagger ui which is `localhost:8080/swagger-ui.html`.
+- When started in development environment, the application opens the default browser and navigates to default swagger ui which is `localhost:8080/swagger-ui.html`.
   In a production environment, just append `swagger-ui.html` to the url.
   You can the live example [here](https://ehesap.herokuapp.com/swagger-ui.html).